DistributedProofreaders/ebm_builder/README.md

 An error such as `local variable 'xxxx' referenced before assignment` may indicate that a fix is needed in ebookmaker itself.
 Contact the ebookmaker maintainers with details.

-Error `Entity 'nbsp' not defined` indicates that either that the tidy.conf file has not been located, or is incorrect.
-The tidy.conf file sets an option that converts named entities to numeric ones.